AJFaraday/smiff_music/README.md

 It is primarily controlled via a set of terminal-style commands which are designed to get the information required to create and modify music in as 'plain-english' a way as possible.

-SMIFF is currently at version 0.1, in which users can define drums and melodies.
+SMIFF is currently at version 0.3, in which users can define drums and melodies, as well as selecting from a variety of synthesisers and modifying their sounds.

 Components: